adekolaolat/fabric-hospital-readmission-risk-ml/README.md

 Hospitals face financial penalties when patients are readmitted within 30 days for the same condition, making it critical to identify high-risk patients early.
 This project leverages **Microsoft Fabric** to integrate patient bio data, visitation history, lab results, and admission cost, and applies a machine learning model to predict 30-day readmission risk.

-Hospitals face financial penalties when patients are readmitted within 30 days for the same condition, making it critical to identify high-risk patients early.
-This project leverages **Microsoft Fabric** to integrate patient demographics, visit history, lab results, and admission costs, and applies a machine learning model to predict the risk of 30-day readmission.

 ## Prerequisite

 - Azure account